 - LABOUR & EMPLOYMENT

-Over the past fifteen years, Gourab has argued a number of cases relating to labour and industrial employment including State of Uttaranchal v Dinesh Kumar Sharma, 1 S.C.C.
-683; ANZ Grindlays Bank v Union of India, 12 S.C.C.
-738; and Bharat Heavy Electricals v B.K.
-Vijay 2 S.C.C.
-654.
+Over the past fifteen years, Gourab has argued a number of cases relating to labour and industrial employment including Ritu Bhatia v.
+Ministry of Civil Supplies, Consumer Affairs and Public Distribution 3 SCC 422, State of Uttaranchal v Dinesh Kumar Sharma, 1 SCC 683; ANZ Grindlays Bank v Union of India, 12 SCC 738; and Bharat Heavy Electricals v B.K.
+Vijay 2 SCC 654.

 - OIL & GAS

-Gourab has considerable experience in the oil and gas sector and has represented both private parties as well as public sector undertakings in disputes in the Supreme Court of India, various High Courts of India, specialized Tribunals as also arbitral tribunals.
-The disputes cover a wide range of oil and gas related issues including exploration, pricing, supply and transportation of oil as well as gas.
+Gourab has considerable experience in the oil and gas sector and has represented both private parties as well as public sector undertakings in disputes in the Supreme Court of India, various High Courts of India, specialised tribunals as also arbitral tribunals.
+He is consistently engaged by various public sector undertakings for arbitral proceedings that cover a wide range of oil and gas related issues including exploration, pricing, supply and transportation of oil as well as gas.

 Gourab has a considerable amount of expertise in the fields of direct taxation and has extensively represented the Union of India as lead counsel in direct and indirect taxation litigation while Additional Solicitor General of India.
 Some judgments pertaining to taxation argued by Gourab in the Supreme Court include –